learn-co-curriculum/python-for-loops-lab/README.md

 ### Learning Objectives

-* Understand how for loops can help reduce repetition
+* Understand how for loops can help us reduce repetition
 * Understand the syntax of for loops

 ### Picking up where we last left off